Love that turns toxic is neither healthy nor genuine, though the intentions of each partner are often well-meaning.

 Though Partner B is well intentioned, their juggling act becomes the source of growing anger and frustration for Partner A, leaving them feeling alone, unsupported, and overall powerless to persuade their partner to change.
 Whereas Partner A has no problem expressing anger, and may regard angry outbursts as a strength, for example, telling self that berating the other is the only way they get the attention they’re starving for; they risk escalating to violence and getting addicted to outbursts as main way of coping with problems.
 Meanwhile, Partner B typically internalizes anger, and seeks to hide or deny ever feeling upset or angry feelings — in fact they regard their ability to maneuver out of conflict a strength, and think their approach to stress is the way to go, perhaps even looking down at their partner “always” being angry.
 In most cases, Partner B occasionally explodes with anger (when they feel cornered or after stewing on resentment for so long), however, they don’t like doing so and tend to describe their outbursts as ‘frustration’ or ‘stress’ rather than anger.

 2. Blamer Versus Blamee Role Script – Expressed VS Internalized Disappointment

 In this patterned interaction, one person openly blames the other for their own unhappiness or hurtful actions, and frequently complains of the other’s seeming lack of respect or appreciation.
 The other person inwardly blames themselves, and lives in dread of disappointing their partner.
-The latter may wallow in feelings of guilt and disappointment at themselves, for failing to make their partner feel secure enough to stop getting upset, on the one hand, and yet, and yet, increasingly, on the other hand, they feel disappointed that their partner seems impossible to please.
+The latter may wallow in feelings of guilt and disappointment at themselves, for failing to make their partner feel secure enough to stop getting upset, on the one hand, and yet, increasingly, on the other, they may stew, and feel increasingly resentful, disappointed that their partner seems impossible to please.